Improve your early years practice

 Here are some ways you can audit how the setting works for staff:

 Why not do a survey of what staff feel they really need in terms of the environment?
-This could be a good way for staff to anonymously share concerns, that they might otherwise not feel comfortable saying.
+This could be a good way for staff to anonymously share concerns - just be prepared to act on the feedback you receive.

 If you know someone in your team is having a hard time, perhaps having relationship problems or struggling with their physical health, you may need to accept a few silly mistakes, reduced concentration, and forgetfulness.
-Instead of keeping notes of each thing they did wrong, record how you supported them and what you can do as a team to learn from it.
+Instead of a list of errors, why not make a note of how you supported them and what you can do as a team to learn from any mistakes that are made?

-Even if you’re pressed for time, one-on-ones (or supervision meetings) are really important.
-Just five minutes of face time can help your team tremendously.
-It’s your chance to get personal, and to ask how your team members are doing.
+Even if you’re pressed for time, improving staff wellbeing should be top of the list.
+One-on-ones (or supervision meetings) are really important it’s your chance to get personal and find out how team members are doing.
 If you notice a dip in energy levels, address it kindly and ask how you can support them.

 Staff members might not be used to “opening up” to their manager in the way that this type of communication invites, so try to keep that in mind and work around it by being more relaxed and compassionate.
-For anyone, talking about mental health issues can be challenging, but really supporting staff wellbeing means creating space for mental health challenges as well as promoting ongoing good mental health.
+Talking about mental health issues can be challenging, but supporting staff wellbeing means creating space for mental health challenges as well as promoting ongoing good mental health.

-That being said, these don't have to be difficult conversations every time, just a casual catch-up lets your team know you're concerned with their wellbeing.
+That being said, these don't have to be difficult conversations every time, just a casual catch-up lets your team know you're listening and concerned with their wellbeing.

 Team building can give your team a sense of connectedness that they might not get when they're all in their individual rooms or classrooms.
 Gathering together (without it being a staff meeting) is a perfect way to do this.

-Why not try weekly Zoom meetings with the whole team?
-Your team can be relaxed at home (meaning not having to stay late at work) and enjoy an informal meeting touch base and enable people to share how their week has been.
+Why not try Zoom meetings with the whole team?
+Your team can be relaxed at home (meaning not having to stay late at work) and enjoy an informal meeting to share how their week has been from their own sofa.
 Go through the good and the bad together, then get into some fun.

 Cooking together is a great way of uniting people and there are so many ways to go about it.